phelgren/web5250/README.md

 After a couple of decades, I assumed the idea and the need for a HTML based 5250 emulator was dead.
 I got the occational ping about the project but then I got a few back and forth emails from the midrange.com list that I subscribe to and I blew the dust off the code and updated it (a bit).
 I will continue to say that I am not happy with it.
 There are still some function key and cursor issues.
 I don't fully understand the data flows (sometimes it seems field values are cached).
 Field references are sequential (FLD1, FLD2 and so on)  so I think those values sometimes make their way back to the UI after an error.
 So, it is very much a work in progress.

+##### NOTE: The keyboard artifacts are leftovers from an attempt I was going to make to be able to map keys 5250 style.
+I never really got it going....